Automated Production Testing

 Software Costs and Licensing

 Our experience to date has shown that a complete test application can be developed for a budget similar to the purchase of just the developer suite toolset for most of the mainstream automated test solutions.
-This includes any customised code in the industrial controller as well as the main PC application which is developed using Borland's C++ Builder toolset and a number of third party add-ons.
+This includes any customised code in the industrial controller as well as the main PC application.

 Most clients prefer to pay a single cost and then have the right to make as many duplicate test stations as they need.